apereo/dotnet-cas-client-redis/README.md

 Also, don't forget to wire-up the rest of the [.NET Cas Client configuration](https://github.com/apereo/dotnet-cas-client/wiki/Getting-Started#integration-instructions) too.

 After all that configuration you should be good to go!

+## Notes ##

+The proxy and service tickets that are stored in a Redis database have their keys namespaced (see Redis documentation if you are unfamiliar with that concept.)

+The namespace for proxy tickets is `CasTicket:PGTIOU` and the namespace for service tickets is `CasTicket:ST`.
+Under each of those name spaces you will find the actual keys.